DeviceFuture/spec/0001-0999/0002-thundernet-api.md

 | Review discussion | [Link to review discussion[G4]] |

 ## Synopsis
-To ensure a standardised communication between ThunderNet nodes[F1] and their endpoints[F1], this document defines a specification of the various API routes will be set out to ensure maximum compatibility between various projects using the ThunderNet network.
+To ensure a standardised communication between ThunderNet nodes[F1] and their endpoints[F1], this document defines a specification of the various API routes that will be set out to ensure maximum compatibility between various projects using the ThunderNet network.

 ## Details
 To ensure privacy though encryption, endpoints must communicate with a node using an **endpoint profile** unique to both the node and the endpoint.
 An **endpoint profile** is an object which contains a referential **endpoint profile ID** and AES encryption/decryption key for secure and unique communications between a node and an endpoint.
 It is a JSON object containing an **endpoint profile ID** (key `id`), a JSON Web Key (JWK; key `jwk`) and an array of a node's WAN IP address(es) and/or domain name(s) which are commonly known as host addresses (key `hosts`).
 This is an array since multiple nodes could share the same endpoint profile collection.